Partnering With Parents in the Era of Anything Goes

 Partner with parents for sex education.

 Our comfort levels aside, parents and children must be educated.
-It’s not wise to wait to talk to kids about sex, so encourage parents in your ministry to take the leap.
+It’s not wise to wait to talk to kids about sex.
+So encourage parents in your ministry to take the leap.
 Many times kids have already heard about sex from a friend or gotten “educated” by the media or online.
-Some experts recommend parents start early by using correct anatomical names and offering age-appropriate facts about human sexuality throughout a child’s life.
+Some experts recommend parents start early by using correct anatomical names.
+Parents can also offer age-appropriate facts about human sexuality throughout a child’s life.
 Most advise against overloading a child with a single “birds-and-bees” talk.
 It’s an ongoing conversation that needs to happen throughout a child’s development.

 After Jessica’s experience, our church changed the way we run our Purity Conference.
 Our youth group and children’s ministry partnered together to include children in 4th through 12th grades.
 We require parents to attend with their children, which increases communication at home.

 When it comes to trumpeting personal freedoms, today’s culture is front and center.
-Consider how in just the past few years, the ways our culture has evolved—for instance, legalized marijuana and same-sex marriages.
-Media waves artificial role models in kids’ faces and elevates sex-tape stars to the status of royalty in mainstream media.
-Kids are faced with an endless barrage of someone else’s values—usually based on sales numbers.
 While our culture celebrates the individual, it’s easy for our kids to forget about the One who created us.
 We can teach our children that true freedom comes from Jesus.

 As Paul states in Galatians 5:1, “So Christ has truly set us free.”
 We’re no longer bound by the law, but Paul also warns of using our freedom to indulge in sin.
 Jesus has to be the greatest influence in kids’ lives.
 In a world where anything goes, we can help kids understand that it’s only where Jesus goes that we follow.